 Movies have a way of bringing people together, and films shot in the Caribbean have a way of luring tourists to the region to get a taste of the famous scenes from Hollywood blockbusters which at one point, had them hanging off the edge of their seats.
 Of all the movies shot in the Caribbean, a significant number are shot in the Bahamas.
 A visit to the islands which feature great accommodation and a wide range of activities will show you why.

 Check out our article on the best time to visit the Bahamas to find out more!

 Quite a number of famous movies sites in the Bahamas are located underwater, so it’s a good idea to ensure you’re scuba diving certified before getting there, or once you arrive to your island of choice.
 The Bahamas is a great place to get PADI Scuba Diving Certification as there are sites which are great for both advanced and newbie scuba divers.

 Insider tip: Scuba diving is included in your stay at both Sandals’ all-inclusive resorts in the Bahamas.
-If you are not PADI certified yet, you can get certified within 48 hours for an additional 450 USD and dive the rest of your stay – for free!
+If you are not PADI certified yet, you can become a certified diver on vacation for an additional 450 USD and dive the rest of your stay – for free!

 Spotting celebrities is just another common happening in the Bahamas, and perhaps that would explain the laid back nature of the people who encounter them, and why stars love going to the Bahamas, and by extension the Caribbean.
 Whether they come for work or play, they’re able to do that in the absence of throngs of frantic fans.
 That is not to say they don’t have any fans that recognize them in that part of the world, but that the culture of the region as it relates to the reception of celebrities is in a lot of cases subdued much due to the easygoing nature of the people.
 Whatever the case, the Caribbean is a win-win for film-makers and tourists alike!